-Grace Chan has over 25 years experience as a voice teacher and coach.
+Grace Chan has over 25 years of experience as a voice teacher and coach.
 She started singing in the pop genre and Broadway musicals before emerging as an opera and theater singer.
 She has performed on opera stages around the world.

 Chan recently opened a studio called the Voice Gym to provide an opportunity for both the professional and the curious alike to elegantly express their vocal ambitions.
-Training with Voice Gym includes understanding anatomy and physiology, working with one’s essential breath, and strengthening of the breathing muscles.
+Training with Voice Gym includes understanding anatomy and physiology, working with one’s essential breath, and strengthening the breathing muscles.

 Participants will be able to choose their own genre or style of singing.
 Chan’s methodology includes stage performance techniques, international multi-voice teacher pedagogies, the science of voice and acoustics, the healing arts, philosophy, and history.

 Located in Vancouver, Voice Gym is open to people of all ages, starting from six-year-olds.
 It also offers voice discovery for persons with disabilities.